 A large percentage of students seeking training from this Area of Interest hold faculty or fellowship positions at the various Harvard Teaching Hospitals.
 However, the degree and certificate programs associated with this Area of Interest also attract clinicians from other national and international sites.

-It is highly recommended that training from this Area of Interest initiate by enrolling either in the summer Program in Clinical Effectiveness or the June Integrated Course in Clinical Epidemiology and Biostatistics.
+It is highly recommended that training from this Area of Interest initiate by enrolling in the summer Program in Clinical Effectiveness.
 Students completing the Program in Clinical Effectiveness receive a certificate of completion by that program.
-Students taking the Integrated Course in Clinical Epidemiology and Biostatistics and two online fall semester courses receive a Certificate Program in Clinical Research Methods.

 Perhaps the most appropriate research training degree program related to this Area of Interest is the Summer-Only 42.5 credit Master of Science in Epidemiology Degree Program.
 Students in this program complete a variety of condensed blocks courses through the Program in Clinical Effectiveness, the Summer Session for Public Health Studies, or the January Winter Session at HSPH.
 In addition, these students have the option of taking targeted online courses offered during the fall semester at HSPH.